cppalliance/safe-cpp/proposal/draft.md

 Recall the law of exclusivity, the program-wide invariant that guarantees a resource isn't mutated while another user access it.
 How does this square with the use of shared pointers, which enables shared ownership of a mutable resource?
 How does it support threaded programs, where access to shared mutable state is gated by a mutex?

 Shared mutable access exists in this safety model, but the way it's enabled involves some trickery.
-Rust has a blessed type, `UnsafeCell`[^unsafe-cell], which encapsulates an object and provides mutable access to it, _through a shared reference_.
+Rust has a blessed type, `UnsafeCell`,[^unsafe-cell] which encapsulates an object and provides mutable access to it, _through a shared reference_.

 ```rust
 pub const fn get(&self) -> *mut T